Meet Our Guides

 Jordan Blankenship, BCaBA, Clinical Director

 Jordan Blankenship began working in the field of Applied Behavior Analysis in 2021, starting as a behavior technician before becoming a Registered Behavior Technician (RBT) later that year.
 From the beginning, she was drawn to the meaningful, hands-on nature of the work, which inspired her to pursue advanced training and education in the field.
-She is now a Board Certified Assistant Behavior Analyst (2025) and is currently completing her Master’s in Behavior Analysis, with plans to sit for the BCBA exam after graduating in December.
+She is now a Board Certified Assistant Behavior Analyst (2025) and has completed her Master’s in Behavior Analysis.

 Jordan’s experience spans working with children on the autism spectrum between the ages of 4 and 12, with a strong emphasis on communication, emotional regulation, and fostering independence.
 She is a precision teacher and integrates the verbal behavior approach into her practice.
 She has extensive experience using, programming for, and coaching families on AAC devices—especially LAMP Words for Life.